jpt13653903/Gerber2PDF/ReadMe.txt

 - Fixed bug regarding aperture macros and primitives with "exposure off".
 - Added an option to change the layer colour.
 - Added an option to combine layers onto a single page.
+- Added an option to mirror the output

 Source:
 -------